pactflow/pact-msw-adapter/README.md

 | `server`  | true      | SetupServerApi | server provided by msw                                     |
 | `options` | false     | MswPactOptions | Override msw-pact options - see below for available params |

-In your test framework, setup mock-service-work and msw-pact similar to below
+In your test framework, setup mock-service-work and msw-pact similar to your pre/post test setup. `Jest` shown.

 ```js
 beforeAll(async () => {